 You’re now going to head up to John O’Groats, famed as being the most northerly town in mainland Britain.
 Here there are a couple of nice cafes, and on a clear day, a great view across to the Orkney Islands.

 You can also take a five-minute drive east from here up to Duncansby Head Lighthouse, from where you might spot whales.
-From the car park here it’s an easy ten-minute walk across the fields to see the Duncansby Head sea stacks – impressive piles of rock jutting out of the sea which are popular with a wide variety of seabirds.
+From the car park here it’s an easy ten-minute walk across the fields to see the Duncansby Head sea stacks, impressive piles of rock jutting out of the sea which are popular with a wide variety of seabirds.

 Facilities en-route: Recommend picking up any needed supplies before leaving Wick.
-There are cafes and small store with essentials at John O’Groats.
+There are cafes and a small store with essentials at John O’Groats.
 There is also a small store in Castletown.

 Day 4: Dunnet Bay to Durness

 From Dunnet Bay, you’ll first pass through the town of Thurso.
 This is one of the last larger towns you’re going to encounter for a couple of days, so is a good place to get any needed fuel and supplies.
-However we recommend also patronizing smaller convenience stores and shops as you travel the North Coast 500 as it is a wonderful experience and a nice way to support the local economy.
+However we recommend also patronising smaller convenience stores and shops as you travel the North Coast 500 as it is a wonderful experience and a nice way to support the local economy.

-Thurso is well worth a stop for more than supplies though, and the town center is a good place to explore on foot.
+Thurso is well worth a stop for more than supplies though, and the town centre is a good place to explore on foot.
 We can also recommend the North Coast Visitor Centre, an excellent museum set in the old town hall which has exhibits on everything related to Caithness, from Pictish Stones to nuclear power.

 A little further along you’ll find Strathnaver, home to a museum that will fill you in on the history of this area, with a particular focus on the clans and the Highland Clearances.
-Farr Beach is found here as well, which is a stunning beach, well worth taking a wander along, and popular with surfers.
+Farr Beach is found here as well, which is a beautiful beach, well worth taking a wander along, and popular with surfers.

 The road continues to wind along the coast, and becomes single-track more often than not, so do exercise caution, especially if you are driving a motorhome or towing a caravan.

-If you are looking for a hike, there is a path starting near the Ben Loyal Pub that leads uphill to a ruined castle above town.
+If you are looking for a hike, there is a path starting near the Ben Loyal pub that leads uphill to a ruined castle above town.
 It is about a 1 hour leisurely round-trip hike up to the ruins of Castle Varrich, which is perched high on a rocky promontory and offers spectacular views.

 Facilities en route: Major fuel and supermarket brands in Thurso.
-Smaller grocery stores and cafe’s in Bettyhill, Tongue and Durness.
-Full motorhome services at Sango Sands Oasis Caravan Park, as well as cafe’s and pubs.
+Smaller grocery stores and cafes in Bettyhill, Tongue and Durness.
+Full motorhome services at Sango Sands Oasis Caravan Park, as well as cafes and pubs.

 Suggested accommodation: Durness – Sango Sands Oasis Caravan Park.
 There is a campervan stopover at Kinlochbervie, although the latter is an additional bit of driving.